programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include toc.html %}

-# Introduction, Lesson Goals and Data
+## Introduction, Lesson Goals and Data

 Gathering and analyzing data are important tasks historians now face, and plots are an important instrument in visualizing this data.
-Using R and the powerful package [ggplot2](http://ggplot2.tidyverse.org/), we can create useful, beautiful plots to see inside our data and publish our findings.
+Using R and the powerful package [ggplot2](http://ggplot2.tidyverse.org/)), we can create useful, beautiful plots to see inside our data and publish our findings.

-By the end of this lesson, you will be able to do the following with ggplot2:
+By the end of this lesson, you will be able to do the following with `ggplot2`:

 1. Create different types of plots: barplots, histograms, boxplots, scatterplots, etc.
 2. Manipulate the aesthetic of plots, such as colors or sizes.
 3. Add meaningful labels to plots.
 4. Create grids of plots to compare data.
-5. Create new types of plots with ggplot2 extensions.
+5. Create new types of plots with `ggplot2` extensions.

-In order to follow this tutorial, you should have rudimentary knowledge of R. The Programming Historian has lessons covering different topics.
+In order to follow this tutorial, you should have rudimentary knowledge of R. _Programming Historian_ has lessons covering different topics.
 We recommend beginning with Taryn Dewar's [R Basics with Tabular Data](https://programminghistorian.org/en/lessons/r-basics-with-tabular-data) and Nabeel Siddiqui's [Data Wrangling and Management in R](https://programminghistorian.org/en/lessons/data_wrangling_and_management_in_R).

-## ggplot2: General Overview
+### ggplot2: General Overview

 There are several ways to analyze prepared data, but in this tutorial, we will concentrate on graphical representation.
-In R, there are three possibilities for creating graphs: the [plotting functions](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/plot.html) provided by the standard installation of R, the package [lattice](http://lattice.r-forge.r-project.org/), and finally [ggplot2](http://ggplot2.tidyverse.org/), created by [Hadley Wickham ](http://hadley.nz/).
+In R, there are three possibilities for creating graphs: the [plotting functions](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/plot.html) provided by the standard installation of R, the package [`lattice`](http://lattice.r-forge.r-project.org/), and finally [`ggplot2`](http://ggplot2.tidyverse.org/), created by [Hadley Wickham](http://hadley.nz/).

-Why should you use ggplot2 over these other possibilities?
-If you plan to work with R, ggplot2 has many advantages:
+Why should you use `ggplot2` over these other possibilities?
+If you plan to work with R, `ggplot2` has many advantages:

 1. It is powerful and simple to use.
 2. It creates beautiful, publication-ready graphs.
-3. It has [extensions](http://www.ggplot2-exts.org/) that the community continuously develops to enhance the possibilities of ggplot2, such as adding new functions, graphs, and themes.
+3. It has [extensions](http://www.ggplot2-exts.org/) that the community continuously develops to enhance the possibilities of `ggplot2`, such as adding new functions, graphs, and themes.
 4. It can create geographic maps.

 Creating graphics is a complicated issue.
-We have to take into account various aspects of our data: the information we want to convey, how to display this information (scatterplots, boxplots, histogramms, and so on), the aspects of a plot that we can adapt (axes, transformation of variables, legends, etc.), and more.
-To provide a common framework, ggplot2 is based on a theoretical book which proposes a _[grammar of graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl?ie=UTF8&qid=1477928463&sr=8-1&keywords=the+grammar+of+graphics&linkCode=sl1&tag=ggplot2-20&linkId=f0130e557161b83fbe97ba0e9175c431)_ (hence the _gg_ in the name ggplot2) written by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
+We have to take into account various aspects of our data: the information we want to convey, how to display this information (scatterplots, boxplots, histograms, and so on), the aspects of a plot that we can adapt (axes, transformation of variables, legends, etc.), and more.
+To provide a common framework, `ggplot2` is based on a theoretical book which proposes a _[grammar of graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl?ie=UTF8&qid=1477928463&sr=8-1&keywords=the+grammar+of+graphics&linkCode=sl1&tag=ggplot2-20&linkId=f0130e557161b83fbe97ba0e9175c431)_ (hence the _gg_ in the name `ggplot2`) written by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
 But, don't panic!
 You don't have to know anything about the grammar but the core idea, which is that plots are made of independent components that can be composed in a myriad of ways.

-There is plenty of information about ggplot2 on the web, but we recommend:
+There is plenty of information about `ggplot2` on the web, but we recommend:

 1. The book written by the author himself, which is available for [free online](https://github.com/hadley/ggplot2-book)) and as a [printed copy](http://www.springer.com/br/book/9783319242750).
 2. The [documentation](http://docs.ggplot2.org/current/) of the package that provides a general overview.